stepanshepilov/stepanshepilov/README.md

 - 👋 Hi, I’m @stepanshepilov
-- 👀 I’m interested in programming
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning python
 - 📫 How to reach me senior level?

 <!---